 11 Bedroom Updates for a Better Night's Sleep

-With a new year upon us, you may have resolved to get more (or better) sleep in 2017.
-I’m right there with you.
-It’s hard to ignore the importance of consistently getting good quality shuteye: It can improve mood and memory, help you maintain a healthy weight and reduce the risk of serious diseases, among other things.
-Many factors — from caffeine consumption to exercise — can affect how well you sleep, but you can make a big impact just by creating an environment that’s conducive to slumber.
+Many factors — from caffeine consumption to exercise — can affect how well you sleep, but you can make a big impact by simply creating an environment that's conducive to slumber.
 Try some (or all) of these easy updates in your bedroom to kick-start a more restful year.

 Choose Calming Colors